 As you prune, trim, mow, and whack, you're creating various styles of yard waste.
-That waste gets consolidated by leaf blowers, tow-behind lawn sweepers, litter vacuums, and other contraptions.
+You can gather that debris with leaf blowers, lawn sweepers, and other lawn care tools.

 But once you collect and consolidate all of that waste, where do you put it?
 That large pile of leaves, twigs, wind-blown garbage, and grass clippings eventually needs to be put in its place.